zach-hopkins/create-t3svelte-app/README.md

 A simple CLI with highly opioniated out-of-the-box ready SvelteKit/tRPC/Prisma/Tailwind application with CLI options: 'Standard' and 'Deluxe' (customization soon).
 Just run and start building.

+<h3> Prisma Reqs </h3>

+If you choose not to init DB on first build, you can initialize prisma db at any time by editing the DATABASE_URL in .env and then running `npx prisma db pull` and `npx prisma generate`.
+You can read more about Prisma on their docs <a href="https://www.prisma.io/docs/reference/api-reference/command-reference">Here</a>

 <h3>Standard</h3>
 <ul>
 <li><b>SvelteKit</b></li>